 He has authored multiple studies on the smart grid market, concentrating on policy evolution, technology innovation, the market's competitive landscape and project economics.
 Ben has delivered keynote presentations for multiple industry conferences, moderated and participated in panels covering a variety of topics, and regularly hosts industry webinars with GTM Research / Greentech Media.
 Ben has been a smart grid contributor on CNN Money, NPR, and the Texas Tribune.
 He graduated from Washington University in St. Louis with a bachelor’s degree in economics and political science.

-Melissa is the Director of Policy, Northeast for Cypress Creek Renewables - one of the largest solar developers in the US and a long-term owner and operator of utility and community-scale solar projects with an operating portfolio of over 1,000 MW to date.
+Melissa is the Director of Policy, Northeast for Cypress Creek Renewables - one of the largest utility and community-scale solar and storage developers in the US.
 She has over a decade of experience in the renewables market, including extensive government policy, regulatory, and political work, all scales of development experience, and technical expertise.
-She has experience advocating for and developing solutions on many key topics including value of DER tariffs, ISO wholesale market structures and revenue streams, state RPS structures and REC systems, carbon pricing, compensating distributed clean energy resources based on value, and interconnection processes and standards, as well as experience with siting and property tax issues.
+She has experience advocating for and developing solutions on many key topics including ISO wholesale market structures and revenue streams, state RPS structures and REC systems, carbon pricing, compensating distributed clean energy resources based on value, and interconnection processes and standards, as well as experience with siting and property tax issues.
 She holds a BS from Princeton University.